NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 - Threat Categories: `miner, trojan, hacktool`
 - DNS Resolutions: `_ipps._tcp.local, api.snapcraft.io, cdn.fwupd.org, endpoint.project0.cc, extensions.gnome.org`
 - IP Traffic: `UDP 224.0.0.251:5353` - Possible C2?

+Using a strings query, I was able to find the monero wallet address where the mined crypto gets sent to.
+{{< figure src="/images/walletkeys.png" alt="Wallet keys" width="120%" >}}
+Feel free to send a tip! (just kidding)

 ### 10:30 AM - C2 Server Spotted
 After failing to execute the Cryptominer malware, the bot tried again, using an HTTP request instead of SFTP to download the malware,